Hanningtons

-Hanningtons was a department store located in Brighton, part of the English coastal city of Brighton and Hove.
+Hanningtons was a department store located in the English coastal city of Brighton and Hove.
 Prominently situated in a central position in Brighton, it had an unbroken history of trading for nearly 200 years until its closure in 2001.
 It was the city's oldest, largest and most diverse department store: its 70 departments offered clothes and household goods of all types, and services ranging from funeral arrangement to carpet-cleaning.
 "Famous" and "prestigious", it was known locally as the "Harrods of Brighton".
 It remained in family ownership until the 1960s, and subsequent owners ran the business according to the principles of the Hannington family.

 Hanningtons grew from a single shop on the town's North Street into a large store spanning numerous shop units on that road and neighbouring streets.
 Some services were housed in other buildings elsewhere in Brighton and Hove.
 Regular expansion meant many changes to the main building, but its overall architectural style dates from the 1860s when architect William Russell unified the shop units owned by Hanningtons at that time into a common style.
 Part of the former store—the section at numbers 41 and 42 East Street, acquired in 1882—is listed at Grade II for its architectural and historical importance.